 £5,750 award for scarring and leg injuries

-Following the accident the injury impacted on the Claimant in a number of ways with the Claimant initially self-conscious around the significant amount of strapping on her leg.
-The Claimant was subsequently self-concious about the scar itself.
+Following the accident the injury impacted on the claimant in a number of ways with the claimant initially self-conscious around the significant amount of strapping on her leg.
+The claimant was subsequently self-conscious about the scar itself.

 The claimant was unable to settle proceedings with the defendant and therefore instructed solicitors to issue proceedings before the Walsall County Court.
 The proceedings were not settled by way of negotiation and the matter went before the Judge who made an award of £5,750 to the claimant for pain, suffering and loss of amenity.

 The claimant was 21 at the date of the final hearing.

 The panel of injury solicitors have over 25 years experience helping injured people make injury claims.